-10.18 All new development must be directed to the areas where the probability of flooding from all sources is the lowest.
-This is to ensure that new development is as safe from flooding as it can be and that it does not increase flood risk to others.
+- 10.12 All new development must be directed to the areas where the probability of flooding from all sources is the lowest.
+This is to ensure that new development is as safe from flooding as it can be and that it does not increase flood risk to others. - 10.13 Arun District Council's Strategic Flood Risk Assessment (SFRA) has mapped the risks of flooding from rainfall runoff from the land and the risks of rising groundwater levels.